ArchipelagoMW/Archipelago/worlds/mlss/docs/en_Mario & Luigi Superstar Saga.md

 - All key items (Beanfruits, Beanbean Brooch, Hammers etc.)
 - All Extra Gears (Great Force, Gameboy Horror SP etc.)

-## Which items can be in another player's world?

-Any shuffled item can be in other players' worlds.

 ## What does another world's item look like in Mario & Luigi: Superstar Saga?

 Items will show up as a Golden Mushroom from boxes and digspots and "AP Item" in all textboxes.